top of page

 SEAL.jpg

-The U.S. Army VEF, is the successor to The Veterans of World War 1 of the USA, Inc. Congresssional Charter 36 USC CH.
+The U.S. Army VEF, is custodian of the charter and other historical records of The Veterans of World War 1 of the USA, Inc. Congressional Charter 36 USC CH.
 2303 granted July 1958 [1]

 Activate Audio